Mirroring grandfather, Kim rides the rails to Trump summit

 But it’s also familiar on another level.

-North Koreans grow up seeing images of Kim’s grandfather traveling by train, which he took to the Soviet Union and Eastern Europe, among other places, including Vietnam in 1964.
+North Koreans grow up seeing images of Kim’s grandfather traveling by train, which he took to the Soviet Union and Eastern Europe, among other places.
+Kim Il Sung visited Vietnam in 1958 and 1964, though he used a mix of airplanes and trains on those journeys.

 Inside the car is a desk used by the leaders, along with chairs and a sofa.
 Guides explain that the carriage was used as a mobile office — proof, they insist, the leaders worked tirelessly for the people.

-Note: This story has been corrected to fix details of Kim Il Sung’s Vietnam visits in 1958 and 1964.